 This week’s Where I Write is technically more of a Where I Translate.
 Brilliant translator Laura Watkinson takes us through the enviable writing spots dotted around her home in Amsterdam – from gorgeous old cafés to a ‘neighbourhood farmhouse’ close to the city centre.
-Laura is behind the first English translations of Tonke Dragt’s international bestseller The Letter for the King and now Dragt’s The Song of Seven.
+Laura is behind the first English translations of Tonke Dragt’s internationally bestselling titles, including The Letter for the King.

 I live in a tall, thin house in the centre of Amsterdam.
 When we moved here, I saw that I’d finally be able to have my own little office all to myself, at the front of the house, overlooking the canal.
 Perfect, I thought…

 I soon ran into a few problems with my office, though.
 Firstly, the view through the window was a little too interesting.
 It doesn’t look so great on a cloudy day in November, but it’s a lot more cheerful in the summer, when the boats are going by.
 There’s even one man who comes past occasionally in a musical boat with an organ and various instruments including a conch, and performs little water concerts.
 Taking a peek out of the window is always so tempting… There’s also the fact that, to answer the door, I have to race down three flights of stairs, two of which are spiral staircases and one of which is essentially a ladder, and that’s no fun when you’re waiting for a parcel.
 Over time, my shelves and desk filled up too, and eventually the books ousted me.
 Spot the Tonke Dragt titles, including the recently arrived The Song of Seven.